GenoML/genoml2/README.md

 ### NEED TO IMPLEMENT
 - Verbose option for Python package mimicking the CLI interface
 - Default error message for when users do not put proper inputs for GenoMLMunging
 - Munging double scalars issue?
+(Is this just a warning and it's actually dropping the SNPs or no?)
+- Adding defaults in parameters?